 • There's a trade-off between risk and reward.
 Changing one setting may increase reward just enough to compensate for the increased risk in changing another setting.
 For example, increasing discretionary spending beyond a certain amount will naturally increase risk.
 In some cases, the program may consider that the benefit of the increased spending exactly balances the increased risk, based on the user's stated risk tolerance.

-A: The settings in your strategy are used in conjunction with built-in rules, using which the program decides each year of your life what to do next.
+A: The settings in your strategy are used in conjunction with built-in rules, using which the program decides each year of your life what to do next, during a Monte Carlo simulation.
 The underlying rules are:

-• After essential and discretionary spending are taken into account, any cash left over is reinvested in a tax-efficient way according to the risk profile indicated in the strategy.
+• After essential and discretionary spending are taken into account, any cash left over is reinvested in a tax-efficient way according to the level of risk indicated in the strategy.
 Allowances for pension and ISA contributions are utilised as far as possible.

 • Where income is insufficient to cover spending, liquid assets are sold to meet the shortfall, priority being given to the least tax-efficient assets.

-• Investments are gradually rebalanced from the starting risk profile towards a cautious profile, as specified in the strategy.
-To prevent any rebalancing from taking place, the start date for rebalancing can be set to the distant future.
+• Investments are gradually rebalanced from the starting level of risk towards the terminal level of risk, as specified in the strategy.

 • A target proportion of total spending is specified by the strategy to control the purchase of new annuities, once any member has retired.
 Each year, new annuities are bought only if the resultant total annuity income (including existing annuities and pension income) fully covers the target proportion of spending.